isauped/markdown-cv/index.md

 ## Experience

+`July 2024 - December 2024 (Contract)`
+__Senior Backend Engineer__,

+- Developed and maintained integrations between APIs, internal systems, and third-party platforms using Node.js, PostgreSQL, and AWS Lambda.

+- Designed scalable and efficient solutions to meet business requirements.

+- Collaborated with cross-functional teams in a Scrum environment to deliver high-quality software on schedule.

+- Utilised TypeScript and JavaScript to ensure robust and maintainable codebases.

-`August 2022 - Current`
+`August 2022 - June 2024`
 __Career break__,

 - Further developed my sailing skills, sailing across the South Atlantic from South Africa to Brazil.

 - Spent quality time with my family in Brazil.

-- Coaching Brazilian Jiu Jitsu to kids and adults.
+- Coaching Brazilian Jiu Jitsu adults and kids.

 `March 2022 - August 2022 (Contract)`
 __Senior Backend Engineer__, Mercury, NZ